Football hooliganism: Jordan

 Football riots in Jordan are generally regarded as an expression of tension between the country's Palestinian ethnic group and those who regard themselves as ethnically Jordanian, the two groups being of roughly equal size.

 In December 2010, rioting broke out following a game between rival Amman clubs Al-Wehdat and Al-Faisaly clubs.
 Some Al-Faisali fans threw bottles at Al-Wehdat players and their fans.
 About 250 people were injured, 243 of them Al-Wehdat fans, according to senior officials from the hospitals.
 According to Al Jazeera, supporters of Al-Wehdat are generally of Palestinian origin, while Faisaly fans are of Jordanian origin.
 A similar riot occurred in 2009.

 Syria

-On 12 March 2004 a fight between Arab and Kurdish supporters of rival Syrian football clubs at a match in Qamishli, 450 mi north east of Damascus, escalated into full-scale riots that left 25 people dead and hundreds injured.
+On 12 March 2004 a fight between Arab and Kurdish supporters of rival Syrian football clubs at a match in Qamishli, 450 mi north east of Damascus, escalated into full-scale riots that left over 30 people dead and hundreds injured.